 iv. non-Bravais type in 3-D lattice: Non-Bravais lattices are possible.

 v. position of center of j-th atom: .

-Here are two diagrams that show case the lattice properties in case of 3-D lattices.
+Here are two diagrams that show case the lattice cells in case of 2-D and 3-D lattices.

 All primitive cells do not have all the possible symmetries of a Bravais lattice.
 Wigner-Seitz cell is one example of a primitive cell which possesses all possible symmetries of a Bravais lattice.
 This is because in constructing a W-S cell one does not refer to any particular choice of primitive or basis vectors.